open-sdg/open-sdg/docs/configuration.md

 ### reporting_status

-_Optional_: This setting adds controls certain aspects of the reporting status page.
+_Optional_: This setting controls certain aspects of the reporting status page.
 The available settings are:

 * `title`: Controls the title of the reporting status page.
 Defaults to "Reporting status".
 * `description`: Controls the introductory text under the title.
 If omitted there will be no introductory text.